Advanced Idea Mechanics: Avengers Idea Mechanics

-During the Time Runs Out storyline which takes place eight months in the future, Sunspot reveals that he bought A.I.M and used their resources to investigate the incursions.
+During the Time Runs Out storyline, Sunspot reveals that he bought A.I.M and used their resources to investigate incursions threatening reality.
 Heroes working as part of Avengers Idea Mechanics include Hawkeye, Squirrel Girl, Songbird, Wiccan, Hulkling, White Tiger, Power Man and Pod.
-Sunspot reveals the group was much easier to deal with after much of higher management had been fired.
-Many heroes working in the primary Avengers team such as Thor and Hyperion, also find themselves working side by side with A.I.M.
-Once they managed to create a machine to propel individuals across the Multiverse some of the heroes who were helping A.I.M. offered themselves to participate in a one-way trip to find the origin of the Incursions threatening all reality.
+Sunspot reveals he has fired much of higher management.
+Many heroes working in the primary Avengers team, such as Thor and Hyperion, work side by side with A.I.M.
+When they create a machine to propel individuals across the Multiverse, some of the heroes who were helping A.I.M. offer themselves for a one-way trip to find the origin of the incursions threatening all reality.

-Following the fight against Maker, Sunspot meets with the government and they make plans to merge Avengers Idea Mechanics into the U.S. government.
-At the same time, the Avengers Idea Mechanics defeats A.I.M's splinter groups.
+Following the fight against Maker, Sunspot meets with the government and they make plans to merge Avengers Idea Mechanics with the U.S. government.
+At the same time, Avengers Idea Mechanics defeats A.I.M's splinter groups.

 American Intelligence Mechanics

-The merger between the U.S. government and the Avengers Idea Mechanics results in the formation of the American Intelligence Mechanics.
-Since Da Costa had turned the organization into weapon for good, rogue cells exist fighting for A.I.M.'s original goals on behalf of their former leaders, Andrew Forson and Monica Rappaccini.
-To tackle the nuisance by these cells, Da Costa's successor Toni Ho decides to let them reclaim the organization's acronym, while rebranding her own organization into a new one called R.E.S.C.U.E.
+The merger between the U.S. government and Avengers Idea Mechanics results in the formation of American Intelligence Mechanics.
+Since Da Costa had turned the organization into a force for good, rogue cells exist fighting for A.I.M.'s original goals on behalf of their former leaders, Andrew Forson and Monica Rappaccini.
+To tackle the nuisances caused by these cells, Da Costa's successor Toni Ho lets them reclaim the organization's acronym, while rebranding her own organization into R.E.S.C.U.E.

 Splinter groups

-Some AIM splinter cells have appeared in various issues:
+These AIM splinter cells have appeared in various issues: